alkem-io/alkemio/docs/why-alkemio.md

 A Challenge is any dissatisfaction with current reality.
 Where are we now and what would we like to change?

 A Challenge requires multiple parties to coordinate their activities over a longer period to make progress.
-A Challenge is complex, typically spanning multiple organisational boundaries.
+A Challenge is complex, typically spanning multiple organizational boundaries.

 Challenges arise from all aspects of society: whether we’re talking about UN Sustainable Development Goals (SDGs), climate change, corporates trying to innovate with purpose for a sustainable future, governments at any level engaging with their citizens, or a local community working together for a common interest.